wp-plugins/update-message/readme.txt

 3. Configuration of the update box in a post

 == Changelog ==

+= 1.2.9 =
+* Lighten the plugin and add translations

 = 1.2.8 =
 * Issue with some installation with locale